tallpants/postgres-file-upload-demo/README.md

-# Don't do this
+# ⚠️ DON'T DO THIS ⚠️

-This is terrible code -- you shouldn't be storing files _inside_ Postgres.
-Please don't do this.
+**This is a terrible idea -- you shouldn't be storing files _inside_ Postgres.
+Please don't do this.**

 # Node - Postgres file upload demo